mitali-mathur/mitali-mathur.github.io/_posts/2023-08-11-first-year-reflections.md

 We had about 5 days between our last final exam of the quarter and the month of preliminary exams, so the entire Spring quarter was truly a grind as we were balancing prelims preparation with the coursework/exams of the quarter.
 I’ve never worked harder in my life - I was dreaming about solving problems in my sleep and taking very short breaks throughout the day.
 It was a cycle of eat, study econ, sleep, repeat.

 I began preparing for prelims over Spring break, around 10 weeks before our first prelim.
-My strategy encompassed the following:
+My strategy encompassed:
 <ul>
   <li> <b>Studying:</b> I utilized the same five techniques as described above to study.
   <ul>